 Two months ago, I created a free 28-day email course.

-I just wanted to test if there’s any interest out there for the type of insights I might have to share if I compiled them into an email course.
+I just wanted to test if there’s any interest in the type of insights I might have to share if I compiled them into an email course.

-After all — email marketing is still very much underrated.
+After all — email communications are still very much underrated.

 Why I Wanted To Convey Ideas Instead of To-Do’s